Find recent issues

 Before you start typing, the quick search shows recent items you’ve worked with, like issues, projects, boards, queues, and filters.

-Quick search scours for keywords, which are often first found in the Summary or Description of an issue.
+Quick search scours for keywords, which are often first found in the Summary, Description or any text field of an issue.
 To broaden your search results, opt for advanced search.
 Read more.

 Search navigation bar in Jira with recent issues